The Northern Ireland Assembly Commission Standard Terms and Conditions for the Provision of Goods and Services

 1.4.
 Unless otherwise agreed in writing, until such time as any change to the Contract is made, the Contractor must continue to provide the Services/Goods as if the change request had not been made.

 1.5.
 Any discussions which may take place between the Parties in connection with a change request shall be without prejudice to the rights of either party.

 1.6.
 Any work undertaken by the Contractor or the Contractor's Staff outside the Contract which has not been authorised in advance by a change to the Contract under this Schedule or been otherwise agreed by the Parties shall be undertaken entirely at the expense and liability of the Contractor.

 2.1.
-Where the Contactor receives a change request from the Commission, the Contractor must within three weeks of the date of the request submit to the Commission a Change Control Note (CCN).
+Where the Contactor receives a change request from the Commission, the Contractor must within three weeks of the date of the request submit to the Commission a Contract Variation Form

 2.2.
-If the Contractor believes that that the preparation of a CCN requested by the Commission would necessitate significant additional allocation of resources, the Contractor may with the agreement of the Commission propose a paid study of the cost and implications of producing the requested change.
+If the Contractor believes that that the preparation of a Contract Variation Form requested by the Commission would necessitate significant additional allocation of resources, the Contractor may with the agreement of the Commission propose a paid study of the cost and implications of producing the requested change.

 2.3.
-Where the Contractor has proposed a study under paragraph 2.2, the Commission will not require the Contractor to produce the CCN while the Commission is considering the proposal.
+Where the Contractor has proposed a study under paragraph 2.2, the Commission will not require the Contractor to produce the Contract Variation Form while the Commission is considering the proposal.

 2.4.
-The Contractor may make a change request to the Commission by submitting to the Commission a CCN.
+The Contractor may make a change request to the Commission by submitting to the Commission a Contract Variation Form.